 6. Doom RL

-Doom RL is considered as a Roguelike game.
+Doom RL is considered a Roguelike game.
 Roguelike is mainly a sub-genre of role-playing games.
 They are called Roguelike because they follow the fundamental concept of the original Rogue video game.
 Hence, in Doom RL, you will feel the same old vibe.
 The gameplay is not that vast, and it is quite a simple and easy-to-play game.

 Gameplay Highlights of Doom RL